What is Gestalt?

 'She is invited to act or do something rather than simply talk about it.
 In that process - the story about the problem becomes a present event' (Kin and Daniels, 2008:198).

-Something that is more unique in gestalt compared to other talking therapies is how we don't just talk about the issue, we embody it, play with it, and make something new with it.
+Something that is more unique in gestalt compared to other talking therapies is how we bring topics to life beyond just thinking.
+An experiment can be as simple as taking a pause if you have a tendency to be always moving onto the next thing, or trying to 'I' instead 'you' in a sentence when talking about yourself.
+Doing something different is potentially a rich learning experience.
 Experiments are always born out of the present moment with no set protocol.
 This makes therapy a lively encounter.